✔ Expert-reviewed for accuracy and completeness. Learn more

 Modulating

-This refers specifically to the burner, which adjusts incrementally in order to respond to the heat demands of the home
+This refers specifically to the burner, which adjusts incrementally in order to respond to the heat demands of the home.

 Pros of Modulating Furnaces:

-- improved temperature delivery throughout your home
+- improved temperature consistency

-- better temperature control
+- best temperature control

-- equipped with variable speed blower
+- typically also equipped with variable speed blower

 Cons of Modulating Furnaces: